sad-adnan/space_track/README.md

 ## Getting Started

-create a env file with below format in lib/env directory named .env -
+create env files with below format in lib/env directory named .env (for production) .env.dev (for development), .env.staging (for staging) -

     SCANDIT_LICENSE_KEY=your_license_key